tirthankarCU/NumberLearningInChildren_ML/README.md

 # Only the PPO code works in this branch.

 ## How to run :-
+> Currently docker build is not working from inside the VMs.
+It's better to pull the docker image I have created. **sudo docker pull tirthankar95/rl-nlp:latest**

 > First train the model using command line, an example will be **python3 -W ignore ppo.py --model 1 --ease -1 --log 20 --instr_type 1 --iter 500 &> m1e1.txt &**
 There are two models 0 & 1; 0 -> CNN  whereas 1 -> CNN_NLP